Last Updated on April 18, 2022

 - Line up all the dumplings on a flour dusted plate

-Shish Barak Cooking Method 1, With Labneh: (40 minutes)
+Shish Barak Cooking Method 1: With a Labneh Base

-- Pour 6 cups of water and 1 lb of labneh in a pot, mix well until all Labneh is dissolved, then place on stove over medium-low heat and keep on stirring gently until it reaches a boil, at which time you turn the heat to low.
+- Pour 12 cups of water and 2 lb of labneh (strained yogurt) in a cooking pot, mix well until all Labneh is dissolved, then place on stove over medium-low heat and keep on stirring gently until it reaches a boil, at which time you turn the heat to low.

-- Add the dried mint powder and cilantro leaves
+- Mix in the dried mint powder and dried cilantro leaves.

 - Add juice from 1 freshly squeezed lemon.
 If you’re using goat yogurt you can skip this step.

-- Add the Shish Barak dumplings, bring the stew to a boil again, and then stir gently on low heat for 15-20 minutes until the shish barak dumplings are cooked.
+- Gently add the Shish Barak dumplings, bring the stew to a boil again, and then let simmer for 15-20 minutes on low heat while gently but constantly stirring.

 - Serve hot as a soup